Tar

 One can produce a tar-like substance from corn stalks by heating them in a microwave oven.
 This process is known as pyrolysis.

 Tar is a dark brown or black viscous liquid of hydrocarbons and free carbon, obtained from a wide variety of organic materials through destructive distillation.
-Tar can be produced from coal, wood, petroleum, or peat.
+Tar can be produced from carbon-rich materials such as coal, wood, petroleum, peat, and other organic matter.

 Mineral products resembling tar can be produced from fossil hydrocarbons, such as petroleum.
 Coal tar is produced from coal as a byproduct of coke production.

 Terminology

 "Tar" and "pitch" can be used interchangeably.
 Asphalt (naturally occurring pitch) may also be called either "mineral tar" or "mineral pitch".
 There is a tendency to use "tar" for more liquid substances and "pitch" for more solid (viscoelastic) substances.
 Both "tar" and "pitch" are applied to viscous forms of asphalt, such as the asphalt found in naturally occurring tar pits (e.g., the La Brea Tar Pits in Los Angeles).
 "Rangoon tar", also known as "Burmese oil" or "Burmese naphtha", is also a form of petroleum.
 Oil sands, found extensively in Alberta, Canada, and composed of asphalt, are colloquially referred to as "tar sands".